Neuropsychology Referral Guidelines

 - Patients where differential diagnosis or characterization of cognitive function is needed for medical care.

-- Ages: Preschool through late adolescence
+- With a known medical/ neurological diagnosis: Preschool through late adolescence

 Please note: Patients in acute mental health crisis, or whose presenting concerns are primarily psychiatric / behavioral in nature, are most appropriately referred to Outpatient Psychiatry for evaluation and treatment.
 We will refer diagnostic questions of Oppositional Defiant Disorder / Conduct Disorder, Anxiety / Mood / Bipolar Disorder, Schizophrenia and Psychosis to a treatment provider.
 Cognitive testing is not usually helpful in such cases, unless there is also a cognitive functioning question in a patient who is already in treatment and stable.